MALARIA PREVENTION AND TESTING

 Infection with the parasites may result in a wide variety of symptoms, ranging from absent or very mild symptoms to severe disease and even death.
 In general, the disease is curable if diagnosed and treated promptly and correctly.
 In countries where cases are infrequent, these symptoms may be attributed to a cold or other common infections.
 Conversely, in countries where the disease is frequent, residents often recognize the symptoms as malaria and treat themselves without seeking diagnostic confirmation.

-Diagnosis of depends on the demonstration of parasites in the blood.
-The parasites can be identified by examining under the microscope a drop of the patient’s blood, spread out as a “blood smear” on a microscope slide, or by using a rapid testing card that changes color in presence of the parasite.
+Diagnosis of malaria depends on the demonstration of parasites in the blood.
+The parasites can be identified by examining under the microscope a drop of the patient’s blood spread out as a “blood smear” on a microscope slide, or by using a rapid testing card that changes color in presence of the parasite.
+The rapid test is intended to aid in the rapid diagnosis of human malaria infections and in the differential diagnosis of Plasmodium falciparum infections from other less virulent malarial infections.

 Antimalarial drugs taken for prophylaxis by travelers can delay the appearance of malaria symptoms by weeks or months, long after the traveler has left the malaria-endemic area, because the parasite can lay dormant in the liver.
 Such long delays between exposure and development of symptoms can result in misdiagnosis or delayed diagnosis because of reduced clinical suspicion by the health-care provider.
 Returned travelers should always remind their health-care providers of any travel in areas where malaria occurs during the past 12 months.
 Patients who have recovered from the first episode of illness may suffer several additional attacks (“relapses”) after months or even years without symptoms.
 Relapses occur because of dormant parasites in the liver that may reactivate.
 Treatment to reduce the chance of such relapses is available and should follow treatment of the first attack.